OWASP/owasp-mastg/Document/0x04a-Mobile-App-Taxonomy.md

 ## Hybrid App

 Hybrid apps attempt to fill the gap between *native* and *web apps*.
-A *hybrid app* executes like a *native app*, but a majority of the processes rely on web technologies, meaning a portion of the app runs in an embedded web browser (commonly called “webview”).
+A *hybrid app* executes like a *native app*, but a majority of the processes rely on web technologies, meaning a portion of the app runs in an embedded web browser (commonly called "WebView").
 As such, hybrid apps inherit both pros and cons of *native* and *web apps*.

 A web-to-native abstraction layer enables access to device capabilities for *hybrid apps* not accessible to a pure *web app*.
 Depending on the framework used for development, one code base can result in multiple applications that target different platforms, with a UI closely resembling that of the original platform for which the app was developed.